git-cola/git-cola/README.md

 `GIT_COLA_NO_VENDOR_LIBS=1` into the build environment.

-Python3 users on debian will need to install `python3-distutils` in order to run the Makefile's install targets.
+Python3 users on debian will need to install `python3-distutils` in order to run the Makefile's installation steps.  `distutils` is a Python build requirement, but not needed at runtime.

 ## ADDITIVES